prototypefund/BBND-unspy.email-untrack-email-analyzer/README.md

 # Untrack.Email: Analyzer

-Analyzes emails for user tracking links.
+Part of the untrack.email suite: Analyzes emails for user tracking links.

 This package is meant to be used as anylyzer engine in untrack_email_storage.
 For installation and usage see that one: